deltaDNA/unity-sdk/README.md

 * ~~`OnRewardedAdOpened` - Called when a rewarded ad is shown on screen.~~ Prefer `RewardedAd.OnRewardedAdOpened`.
 * ~~`OnRewardedAdFailedToOpen` - Called if a rewarded ad fails to show.~~ Prefer `RewardedAd.OnRewardedAdFailedToOpen`.
 * ~~`OnRewardedAdClosed` - Called when the user had closed a rewarded ad.
 A boolean parameter indicates if the user had watched enough of the ad to be rewarded.~~ See `RewardedAd.OnRewardedAdClosed`.

+### Diagnostics

+More details on what ads are being loaded and shown can be turned on by enabling debug notifications from the SmartAds configuration UI, accessible from *DeltaDNA -> SmartAds -> Select Networks* in the Unity Editor.
+Please note that this option is only available in development mode and should never be used for production builds.

+For iOS additional steps described [here](https://github.com/deltaDNA/ios-debug-sdk/README.md) need to be followed to complete the integration of the debug notifications.

 ## iOS Integration